NateAnderson500/FacialSoftware/README.md

 by Nate Anderson

-This has the Shell Script that will be the base for the Facial Recognition Complementor project.
-The script will control all the main functions
+This repository hold all nessisary programs for the Facial Software project.